posted in → Articles

 Thus, I consider myself to be an evangelist, but I do not consider myself to be an “evangelical.”
 The following discourse explains why.

-The designation, “Evangelical”, conjures up a lot of different feelings and interpretations among those in and out of the Christian community.
+The designation, “Evangelical”, conjures up many different feelings and interpretations among those in and out of the Christian community.
 To those on the outside, it describes an overbearing, meddling, self-righteous, extremist segment of the Christian community.
-To those within the community, it simply describes someone who has an extra measure of zeal in their attempts to expose others to what they believe.
+To those within the community, it simply describes someone with an extra measure of zeal in their attempts to expose others to what they believe.
 Most folks associate the designation with Protestantism, from where it originated, and its many variations1

 The word itself originates from the Bible word “evangelists”, appearing one time there in Paul’s letter to the Ephesians, chapter 4, verse 11: